thejohncotton/jstraining/session-1.md

 ## Essential Text Editor

-Cloud 9 has a built in modern text-editor, but sometimes it makes more sense to edit code from the command-line.
-(Many developers will argue that Vim or Emacs are the only text editors that you should use.)
+Cloud 9 has a built in modern text-editor, but there exists time where we might only be able to edit code from the command-line.
+(Many developers prefer to use a command-line based editor and will argue that Vim or Emacs are the only text editors that you will ever need.)

 ## Vim
 Vim is a command-line based text editor that switches has multiple modes and can